MissionToPsyche/tungsten_12a_web_game-se/devDocs/Implementation To-Do List.md

 - [ ] Pause during falls and mid jump
 - [ ] Pause in front of caves disables entrance
 - [ ] Respawn button to correct scene
+- [ ] Rework element system/upgrade menu to run on seperate sript

 ### Joshua